Philippe-Cholet/github-pulls/README.md

 ### Upcoming improvements
 - Fix the issue "**Only get the last 25 open issues/pulls of each repository.**"
-- Make the script installable with `py -m pîp install [-e] .` to be able to do `github-pulls [-h] [-u USER [USER ...]] [-j JSON] [-d DAYS] [-s {opening,repo,author}]` in any folder.
+- Make the script installable with `py -m pîp install [-e] .` to be able to do `github-pulls ...` in any folder.
 - Eventually add it to PyPi, but it's not my current goal.

 ### Examples
 - **Basic use:** if you want to look issues and pull requests opened in the last 7 days in some user's repositories, just write `github_pulls.py -u username -d 7`.
 - The python/javascript code platform [CheckiO](https://checkio.org) allows users to create their own code mission with a github repository.
 Then, it's hard to follow all pull requests and issues since they are in more than 300 differents repositories.
 This command line tool is useful to keep track of potential changes in these repositories.
-It only needs a json file of the repos to watch, [this one](example/CheckiO.json) for example. **Customizable use with json file:** `github_pulls.py -j example/CheckiO.json -d 31` will look issues and pulls opened in the last month in the repositories given in `example/CheckiO.json`.
+It only needs a json file of the repos to watch, [this one](example/CheckiO.json) for example. **Customizable use with json file:** `github_pulls.py -j example/CheckiO.json -d 31` will look issues and pulls opened in the last month in the repositories given in `example/CheckiO.json` ; or you can do `github_pulls.py -d 31` if you are in `example` folder and `CheckiO.json` is the only json in it.

 ![Rendering example](example/rendering_example.png "Rendering example")